Surfing in Chile

 Although the waves in central Chile are bigger, the waves in the north are stronger and are usually better suited for surfing.

 The cold waters of central and southern Chile can be brutal to surf, therefore, surfers adventuring into those areas are strongly advised on using a protective wetsuit to protect against the elements.

 Some of the most popular surfing spots in Chile are:

 Pichilemu

 Located south west of Santiago, Pichilemu is the number one spot for surfing in Chile.
 The town is the host of the annual national championships.
 This location offers something for every kind of surfer.
 Beginners usually try to catch their first waves at the beaches of Las Terrazas or La Puntilla.
 While more skilled usually hang out at Infiernillo, and only the most experienced surfers adventure into Punta de Lobos where the waves can get up to 6 meters high.
+Punta de Lobos is part of the Big Wave World Tour every year.

 Ritoque

-Just north of Viña del Mar, Ritoque is one of Chile’s most beautiful places for surfing.
+Just north of Viña del Mar, Ritoque is one of Chile's most beautiful places for surfing.
 On the 13 kilometer long Ritoque beach waves can get as high as 7 meters.